jessesquires/jessesquires.com/projects.md

 ### Open source

 All of my open source projects are on [GitHub]({{ site.social_links.github}}).
 The "pinned" projects on my profile are the most active, or most well-known.
-My iOS and macOS libraries are available via [CocoaPods](https://cocoapods.org/owners/1808) and the [Swift Package Manager](https://swiftpm.co/?query=jessesquires).
-I also contribute to open source under [Hexed Bits on GitHub](https://github.com/hexedbits) and distribute libraries via the [Swift Package Manager](https://swiftpm.co/?query=hexedbits).
+My iOS and macOS libraries are available via [CocoaPods](https://cocoapods.org/owners/1808) and the [Swift Package Manager](https://swiftpackageindex.com).
+I also contribute to open source under [Hexed Bits on GitHub](https://github.com/hexedbits).

 ##### JSQMessagesViewController